-Linn State ranked #39 in the CNN Money listing of community colleges in 2012.
+State Techinical College of Missouri ranked #39 in the CNN Money listing of community colleges in 2012.

 The main campus of Mississippi Gulf Coast Community College (MGCCC) is located in Perkinston, Mississippi; other campuses and learning centers include the Jackson County Campus (in Gautier), the Jefferson Davis Campus (in Gulfport), the Community Campus, a non–traditional campus without walls, the George County Center (in Lucedale), the West Harrison County Center (in Long Beach), the Applied Technology and Development Center (in Gulfport), and the Keesler Center (at Keesler Air Force Base in Biloxi).

 The junior college awards an Associate of Arts degree in 29 programs of study including: